UofT-DSI/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 b.
 Sampling Frame: The list of active employees in these positions, as well as employees who have recently left the company.
 c.
 Sampling Units: Individual employees (both current and former employees).
 d.
 Sampling Strategy: A stratified random sampling approach will be used.
 Employees will be grouped by department and position level, and random samples will be selected from each group to ensure a representative sample of the broader workforce.
+e.
+Observational units:  Individual employees themselves, as they provide insights into their experiences, satisfaction levels, and reasons for staying or leaving.

 Your 5-10 question survey:
 ```